 Meaning

 “Apathy can be overcome by enthusiasm, and enthusiasm can only be aroused by two things: first, an ideal, with takes the imagination by storm, and second, a definite intelligible plan for carrying that ideal into practice.” presents a viewpoint centered on courage.
-It implies that courage appears in moments of uncertainty and encourages us to remember that fear is natural but not decisive.
+It implies that courage appears in moments of uncertainty and encourages us to remember that small acts of bravery matter.

 Theme